 Vayu is often symbolized as a breath giver or Prana in many legends of Rig Veda.
-He is portrayed as a Gazelle riding powerful destroyer who made a lot of noise when he moved around.
+He is portrayed as a Gazelle riding a powerful destroyer which made a lot of noise when he moved around.
 The 12 hymns dedicated to him in Vedas describe his beauty.
-He holds the title of lord of thoughts, beauty, and intelligence.
+He holds the title of Lord of thoughts, beauty, and intelligence.

-The literal translation of Surya in English means sun; Surya deva was called Surya and Savitri in Rig Veda.
-The word Vishnu was actually Surya Devas’ name in the Vedic ages.
+The literal translation of Surya in English means Sun; Surya deva was called Surya and Savitri in Rig Veda.
+The word Vishnu was Surya Devas’ name in the Vedic ages.
 Surya rides a chariot made from gold and seven horses and pulls it simultaneously.
 The sun god carries a high significance to date even though 8 Hymns were dedicated to him partly because the Gayatri Mantra was originally dedicated to him.

-Yama is dedicated to very few hymns in Rig Veda, but he stands very tall amongst important gods from the Veda.
-Vedic hymns describe him as lord of justice and king of the dead who uses his mace and noose to punish or drag the dead to his world.
+Lord Yama is dedicated to very few hymns in Rig Veda, but he stands very tall amongst important gods from the Veda.
+Vedic hymns describe him as Lord of justice and king of the dead who uses his mace and noose to punish or drag the dead to his world.
 He supervises deeds performed by people and gives them appropriate punishment.
 He uses a heavenly buffalo as his Vahana.
 He also possesses two dogs with four eyes and a wide nostril; they guard the doorway to his world (Yamaloka).

-There are other prominent deities and minor deities mentioned in Rig Vedic deities who are highly revered.
+Other prominent deities and minor deities are mentioned in Rig Vedic deities that are highly revered.
 The name of some other deities is provided below.

 - Soma: He is known as the God of plants.
 Soma has also been used to signify the ritual drink.